-In the first year, the attraction was literally the crib scene, with a stable and moving figures.
-This proved so popular and attractive that in the next few years the crib was extended to its present size.
+As the Moving Crib proved so popular and attractive it was expanded to its current size over the next few years.
 Frank Pringle was the master craftsman who built all the scenes, including a magnificent Noah’s ark.
 Another contributor in more recent times was Cormac Larkin, the renowned Dublin artist.
 He painted the background to later scenes and repainted some of the older scenes.

 During the 2015 refurbishment, one hundred and fifty litres of the finest oil paints, hundreds of metres of wood panelling and thousands of nails, screws and hooks were all utilised on over 70 mechanical moving figurines, twenty-five moving animal characters as well as a twenty foot ‘Noah’s Ark’ to ensure this Dublin landmark is as captivating today as it was when it first opened its doors.

 The only one of its kind built in Ireland, the Moving Crib is a historical and entertaining experience that winds its way downstairs in the stunning Georgian building.
 Once downstairs, you are greeted with a montage of many historical & fun stories, including Noah’s Ark, Moses, Bethlehem and The Wise Men which are all sure to engage your little ones on the journey through to the Crib itself.